 St. Giles (d. between 710 and 724) is not as well-known a saint as he used to be.
 Yet, the list of his areas of patronage is quite long including beggars, the disabled, forests, and hermits.
 Learn how he became a patron of these and why he is revered in many parts of Europe.

 Image: St. Giles with the Doe (Note, in some versions of the story, St. Giles was injured in the hand and artwork will depict that.
 However, his patronage of cripples tends to favor the story of his leg being injured.)

-If you like these saint stories, maybe you would like to read the saints' personal mail.
 Start a Catholic Saints Letter Subscription.
 Each week, a new letter written by a saint is sent to you via snail mail.
 It's a nostalgic and fun way to meet the saints and grow in your faith.
 Learn more here.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!